-The first thing to note is that both left and right biased opinions can be seen as tail events and, therefore, may emerge with some positive probability, in the spirit of any classic zero-one law.
-Second, both opinions are biased since any limiting opinion is a weighted average that places weight $\mu$ on the confirmatory bias parameter $\gamma_{i}$ and weight $(1-\mu)$ on the true state $\theta$.
-Thus, it is clear that both the fraction of ambiguous signals $\mu$ and confirmatory bias $\gamma_i$ are key misinformation drivers.
+Both left and right biased opinions can be considered tail events and, therefore, may emerge with some positive probability, in the spirit of any classic zero-one law.
+Moreover, both opinions are biased as any limiting opinion is a weighted average that places weight $\mu$ on the confirmatory bias parameter $\gamma_{i}$ and weight $(1-\mu)$ on the true state $\theta$.
+Thus, both the fraction of ambiguous signals $\mu$ and confirmatory bias $\gamma_i$ are key misinformation drivers.